fomichev/pycryptobox/README.md

 saves you from manually copy-pasting your passwords)
 * Really small amount of code.
 You can get through it probably within a hour or two (to feel good that your data is safe)
-* Works on every platform where you have browser (read everywhere)
+* Works on every platform where you have browser (everywhere)

 ## Guts